 Made of polyethylene, with Ultratherm insulation.
 Features a reinforced tow handle that easily telescopes and locks.
 Durable wheels roll easily.
 Decent price.
 Has a drainage spout on the bottom.
 Large size.
 Features include 4 cup holders and molded side scoop handles.

 Some buyers report that this option arrives with a broken handle.
 The top is hollow, and is not for sitting.
-Some claim that an overall lack of insulation means that ice doesn't last as long with this cooler.
+Lack of insulation means that ice doesn't last as long with this cooler.

 A day spent fishing or enjoying the zoo wouldn’t be complete without drinks and food.
 And the right cooler can mean the difference between a good meal and a soggy sandwich.
 Igloo is well known for high-quality coolers and innovative designs.
 The company makes everything from insulated bags to coolers that are almost like having a portable refrigerator.